 Position the cursor over the corner of the line (wire) and left click.
 Move the cursor 4 dots to the right and left click again.
 Move the cursor up a little and right click.
 Notice that the line that was drawn between left clicks remained on the drawing while the one that was drawn between a left click and a right click disappeared.
 You are now out of line draw mode but you can get back in by pressing F3 again.

-Naming Nodes (connection points)Electrical engineers refer to a point where two or more components connect together as a Node.
-They are assigned numbers in spice but LT Spice does not provide a way to show the numbers on the schematic.
-If you need to identify the node later you need to give it a name.
+Naming Nodes (connection points).Electrical engineers refer to a point where two or more components connect together as a Node.
+They are assigned numbers in spice but the only way to see them is to open the net list.
+Spice old timers will know what a net list is and how to interpret it.
+(BTW.
+If you are an old timer why are you reading this page?
+No criticism meant, just wondering.)
+Unlike Microcap, LT Spice does not provide a way to show node numbers on the schematic.
+If you need to identify a node or set of nodes later you must give it a name.

 Figure 4 Showing Net Name which is how you can name any node.
 More on this later.